Rajpratik71/linux-manPages/gold.md

               Allow unresolved references in shared libraries

        --no-allow-shlib-undefined
               Do not allow unresolved references in shared libraries (default)

        --apply-dynamic-relocs
               Apply link-time values for dynamic relocations (default)

        --no-apply-dynamic-relocs
-              (aarch64 only) Do not apply link-time values for dynamic  relo‐ cations
+              (aarch64 only) Do not apply link-time values for dynamic relocations

        --as-needed
               Use DT_NEEDED only for shared libraries that are used